KristoferMar/Java-Guide/Managing Persistance/README.md

 <h3>Dynamic query types</h3>
 <h4>Named Parameters in Queries</h4>
-- We are able to specify a veriable name which can be used in a query and changed dynamically <br>
+- We are able to specify a variable name which can be used in a query and changed dynamically <br>
-- We create a query variable with ":variable" and afterwards we have to set the parameter for the veriable below.
+- We create a query variable with ":variable" and afterwards we have to set the parameter for the variable below.
 See example. <br>
 Example: <br>
 Query query=entityManager.createQuery("SELECT e from Employee e where e.salary >:sal"); <br>
 query.setParameter("sal", salary);<br><br>

 <h4>Positional Parameters in Queries</h4>
-- We are able to specify a veriable position which can be used in a query and changed dynamically <br>
+- We are able to specify a variable position which can be used in a query and changed dynamically <br>
-- We create a query position variable with "?1", "?2", ... and afterwards we have to set the parameter for the veriable below.
-See example. <br>
+- We create a query position variable with "?1", "?2", ... and afterwards we have to set the parameter for the variable below. <br>
 Example: <br>
 Query query=entityManager.createQuery("SELECT e from Employee e where e.salary >?1"); <br>
 query.setParameter(1, salary); <br>